debrief/pepys-import/migrations/README.rst

 If you have changed schema and want to create a migration script: :code:`alembic revision -m "YOUR MESSAGE" --autogenerate`

-If you would like to see SQL script of migration scripts: :code:`alembic upgrade START:END --sql`
+If you would like to see SQL script of migration scripts (Don't forget to change START and END values with the migration revision IDs):
+:code:`alembic upgrade START:END --sql`

-Please check the `cookbook https://alembic.sqlalchemy.org/en/latest/cookbook.html`_ and `documentation https://alembic.sqlalchemy.org/en/latest/index.html`_ of Alembic for further information.
+Please check the `cookbook <https://alembic.sqlalchemy.org/en/latest/cookbook.html>`_ and `documentation <https://alembic.sqlalchemy.org/en/latest/index.html>`_ of Alembic for further information.

 Possible Errors and Solutions
 -----------------------------